CloudCannon/Jekyll-Tips/_guide/blog.md

   &lt;/div&gt;
 &lt;/section&gt;{% endraw %}</pre>

 **site.posts** is a Jekyll variable which has all the blog posts.
-We simply iterate over all the posts and output the url, title and date.
+We iterate over all the posts and output the url, title and date.

 The last step is to add a link to the blog in **nav.html**: